databrary/policies/agreement-annex-I.md

--   Verifying that Authorized Investigators who collect or use data from non-human animal subjects have completed research ethics training that meets the Institution\'s standards concerning policies and protections for non-human animals.
+-   Verifying that Authorized Investigators who collect or use data from non-human animal subjects have completed research ethics training that meets the Institution's standards concerning policies and protections for non-human animals.

 Further, the Institution agrees that it: